puzzle/frontend-guides/README.md

 Don't install Yarn using NPM, see [Installation](https://yarnpkg.com/en/docs/install).

-To use Yarn on Jenkins, read [these instructions](https://twiki.puzzle.ch/bin/view/Puzzle/Buildserver#Node_js_NPM_auf_Jenkins).
+To setup Yarn on Jenkins, read [these instructions](https://twiki.puzzle.ch/bin/view/Puzzle/Buildserver#Node_js_NPM_auf_Jenkins).

 ### Linting & Fixing

-Use either `eslint` (JavaScript) or `tslint` (TypeScript) to enforce coding conventions.
+Use either `eslint` (JavaScript) or `tslint` (TypeScript) to enforce code conventions.
 Add the package `@puzzleitc/frontend-guides` to your project and provide the appropriate linter configuration as described below.

 You may use `eslint --fix '**/*.js'` or `tslint --fix '**/*.ts'` to automatically fix linting issues where possible.